qeesung/asciiplayer/README.md

 ASCIIPlayer is base on [Image2ASCII](https://github.com/qeesung/image2ascii)(which is a library that converts image into ASCII image).

 - Firstly, we need to decode the input media (picture, gif, vedio) into multi frames, different media use different decoders.
 For example, if you input a gif file, we will use GifDecoder to decode the gif into multi frames.
-- Secondly, build a Image2ASCII converter that can convert the pictures into ASCII images (it would be a long string , or a ascii pixel matrix).
+- Secondly, build a Image2ASCII converter that can convert the pictures into ASCII images (it would be a long string , or a ascii pixel matrix), and convert the frames into ASCII frames.
 - Finally, Display the ASCII images in different ways, there are three ways to display the ASCII images:
   - (**Encode Mode**) Display in a file, we need to render the ascii pixel matrix into a file, just draw it pixel by pixel.
   - (**Play Mode**) Display in the terminal, simplely output the ascii image(string type) to the stdout at a certain frequency.